Bures-Wasserstein Means of Graphs: INTRODUCTION

+Other graph means focus on the case of unweighted graphs.
+For instance, the graph mean with respect to the Hamming distance is in fact a modification of the arithmetic mean of Laplacians for unweighted graphs \citep{meyer2022frechet}.
+We finally note that another optimal transport based graph mean has been defined using the Gromov-Wasserstein distance \citep{peyre2016gromov, vayer2019optimal, xu2019scalable, xu2019gromov}, which is however fundamentally different from the Bures-Wasserstein mean.
+In particular, in contrast to Gromov-Wasserstein barycenters, our method considers edge weights and preserves node correspondences, and is thus suitable for multi-layer graphs or graphs with predefined node sets. \looseness -1

+To the best of our knowledge, the novel Bures-Wasserstein graph mean is the first graph mean that utilizes the relation between graphs and their smooth graph signal representations, which is a powerful connection, that is well established for graph learning settings \citep{dong2016learning, dong2019learning, dong2020graph, kalofolias2016learn}.
 We expect that these theoretical and practical results provide a solid foundation for the use of the Bures-Wasserstein graph mean as a novel powerful operator in the graph machine learning toolbox.